jahangir842/kubernetes-notes/README.md

 **Cloud Native Computing Foundation (CNCF)** currently hosts the Kubernetes project, along with other popular cloud native projects, such as Argo, Cilium, Prometheus, Fluentd, etcd, CoreDNS, cri-o, containerd, Helm, Envoy, Istio, and Linkerd, just to name a few.

+---

+### What Is Kubernetes?

+According to the Kubernetes website,

+`Kubernetes is an open-source system for automating deployment, scaling, and management of containerized applications`

+Kubernetes comes from the Greek word κυβερνήτης, which means **helmsman** or **ship pilot**.
+With this analogy in mind, we can think of Kubernetes as the pilot on a ship of containers.

+Kubernetes is also referred to as **k8s** (pronounced Kate's), as there are 8 characters between k and s.

+Kubernetes is highly inspired by the **Google Borg** system, a container and workload orchestrator for its global operations, Google has been using for more than a decade.
+It is an open source project written in the **Go** language and licensed under the License, Version 2.0.

+Kubernetes was started by Google and, with its v1.0 release in July 2015, Google **donated** it to the Cloud Native Computing Foundation (CNCF), one of the largest **sub-foundations** of the **Linux Foundation**.

+New Kubernetes versions are released in 4 month cycles.
+The current stable version is 1.29 (as of December 2023). https://kubernetes.io/releases/

+---

+## Key Kubernetes Features

+Kubernetes offers a comprehensive set of container orchestration features:

+- **Automatic bin packing**: Efficiently schedules containers based on resource needs to maximize utilization.
+- **Extensibility**: Add custom features without altering the Kubernetes source code.
+- **Self-healing**: Automatically restarts failed containers, replaces unresponsive ones, and reroutes traffic accordingly.
+- **Horizontal scaling**: Manually or automatically scales applications based on CPU or custom metrics.
+- **Service discovery & load balancing**: Provides IPs and DNS names to load-balance requests across containers.

+Additional features include:

+- **Automated rollouts/rollbacks**: Seamlessly handles updates and rollbacks while monitoring application health.
+- **Secret & configuration management**: Separates sensitive data and configurations from container images.
+- **Storage orchestration**: Automates storage management from various sources, including local and cloud.
+- **Batch execution**: Supports long-running jobs and manages failed containers.
+- **IPv4/IPv6 dual-stack**: Enables both IPv4 and IPv6 support.

+Kubernetes also supports common PaaS features like deployment, scaling, and load balancing while allowing custom monitoring, logging, and alerting solutions through plugins.

+New features, such as **RBAC** and **CronJobs**, are continuously being stabilized in newer releases.

+---

 ## Container Orchestrators